 Steve Bannon was deplatformed.
-An obscure media mogul kept him on the air.
+An obscure media mogul keeps him on the air.

 Today, Sigg wears a designer Hermès belt and flies on private jets, according to images reviewed by The Post.
 He has a hands-on management style, said people who have worked for him, which extends to dictating individual shots and “huffing and puffing and yelling” about mistakes, as one former employee recalled.
 Then, he stalks around the office handing out $50 bills to people he had dressed down the day before, according to people who have witnessed his behavior.

 A since-deleted online bio cites Sigg’s long record in advertising and television media, including at a firm conducting sales for Dish, whose revenue he helped expand by $250 million before leaving in 2004.
 A year later, Sigg pleaded guilty to bank fraud as part of what authorities described as a multimillion-dollar mortgage fraud scheme.
 Sigg falsely verified someone’s employment for a loan application and received a $1,000 check for his role, according to a plea agreement.
-He was ordered to pay about $141,000 in restitution, the loss suffered in connection with that loan, and sentenced to five years of supervised release.
+He was ordered to pay restitution and sentenced to five years of supervised release.

 By that time, Sigg had faced a host of legal problems stretching back decades, according to Colorado court records, including drug, assault and harassment charges, as well as civil claims involving disputes over money.
 Between 1997 and 2010, he amassed more than $235,000 in unpaid federal taxes, according to a lien filed against him in January 2012 and withdrawn within weeks.